dm3942/SimplePowershellHttpWebserver/README.md

 Save SimplePowershellHttpListener.ps1 to a file and run as administrator.
 Then use the following to test, the rest is up to you and google.

-To follow are a number ways to test the listener:

 # Powershell snippet to test http listener
 $postParams = @{data='blobofdata1';moredata='Star Wars, luke skywalker gets a lightsaber to the face!'}
 Invoke-WebRequest -Uri http://localhost:80/foobar/anything/moreifyoulike -Method POST -Body $postParams